traitecoevo/plant/Notes.md

 - Further generalise resource spline
   - flexible bounds, currently hardcoded (0.0, 1.0)
   - what if just have vectors?
 Add vector option
+    - Can use the existing interpolator object, pass in vectors of x,y (of water) competition_effect see `AdaptiveInterpolator::update_spline()`
+  - create method for integrator in `species::compute_competion`, anyhere and anywhere else we do integration with vectors

 - rename
   - [x] `canopy.compute_canopy` -> `light_availability.compute_environment`?
   - [x] canopy.h -> resource_spline.h (on scale 0-1)